 Generally, marital property includes all property acquired by each spouse during the marriage and before a judgment of dissolution of marriage; it can include some non-marital property.
 In determining how to distribute marital property, courts consider the duration of the marriage, prenuptial agreements made between the parties, custody arrangements, and the tax consequences of property division between the parties.
 Issues of non-marital property can arise and become the subject of marital asset division where, for example, a party has placed inherited funds into a joint bank account.
 This is by no means the only way that non-marital property can become the subject of marital asset division.
 In any event, marital property is distributed between the parties when the divorce is finalized.

 Spousal maintenance essentially requires one former spouse, the payor, to provide monetary payments to his or her former spouse, the payee.
-It is an indefinite amount and is based on the payor’s income and the needs of the payee.
-Also, the amount of spousal maintenance payments can be modified based on various factors.
+The amount is determined by a formula factoring both parties’ income and the duration is determined by the length of the marriage.
 To find out more about the factors that go into a court’s determination that spousal maintenance payments should issue and the amount that should issue, contact an experienced divorce attorney at JRQ & Associates.
 One of our attorneys will review your situation and advise you on any divorce concerns related to child custody, visitation rights, and division of marital assets.